mysterious-coding/base_entranced/README.md

 If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn.

 #### Random teams/capts
 Use `/randomteams 2 2` for random 2v2, etc. and `/randomcapts` for random captains.
-Make sure clients use `/ready` to be eligible for selection (or use `/forceready` through rcon)
+Use `/shuffleteams 2 2` for random teams that are different from the current teams.
+Make sure clients use `/ready` to be eligible for selection (or use `/forceready`/`/forceunready` through rcon)

 #### `/specall`
 Use the rcon command `/specall` to force all players to spec.